NiklasMelton/AdaptiveResonanceLib/README.md

-We thank **Stephen Grossberg** and **Gail Carpenter** for pioneering Adaptive Resonance Theory and for their feedback on this project, and **Donald C. Wunsch II** for his research collaboration and support.
+We thank **Stephen Grossberg** and **Gail Carpenter** for pioneering Adaptive Resonance Theory and for their feedback on this project, and **Donald C. Wunsch II** and **Leonardo Enzo Brito da Silva** for their research collaboration and support.
 This work was supported by the National Science Foundation under Award No. 2420248.

 <!-- START license -->
 ## License